Prepare your model for 3D printing with CATIA V5

 The relative measurement tool calculates the distances between any type of geometry: points, lines, planes, surfaces ...
 The minimum distance is displayed.
 This tool measures either the distances between different bodies or simply a distance between different geometrical elements of a single body.

 The absolute measurement tool provides all the necessary information on a volume or a surface.
 It also helps with the "thickness measurement" to measure to a thousandth of a millimeter and very intuitively and quickly any thickness or length.
 In the case of a preparation of your CAD for 3D printing, an absolute measurement tool will be used to obtain volume information.

 For dimensions, it is important to note that the concept of units is not valid for CATIA here.
 When exporting the file in a format other than native CATIA (.CATPart), the units are not retained.
 You'll need to define the unit and scale appropriately when you move to the Sculpteo interface.

 This is the "tesselation" tool that allows you to generate the mesh.
 It is located in the sidebar.

-You can then work on two main features, which will determine the accuracy of your model: sag and step.
+You can now work on two main features, which will determine the accuracy of your model: sag and step.

 We recommend that you keep the default setting and use the sag.
 Finally, note that the lower the values you choose, the more accurate your mesh will be, and of course heavier to export.
-Also note that the accuracy of the machines being one micron, it is unnecessary to enter a sag of less than 0.01mm.
+Also note that the accuracy of the machines, being one micron, makes it unnecessary to enter a sag of less than 0.01mm.

-Finally you can choose the grouped or separate option.
+Finally, you can choose the grouped or separate option.
 If you have several pieces, the "grouped" option generates a single mesh for all parts.
-Conversely, choosing "distinct", CATIA generates independent mesh for each body part.
-Note that the mesh appears in the product / part which is activated in the tree.
+Conversely, choosing "distinct", CATIA generates an independent mesh for each body part.
+Note that the mesh appears in the product/part which is activated in the tree.